How many types of biodegradable plastic had you invented by the time you were 15?

 In order to make a viable change to industry-grade plastics, Angelina reinvented her plastic – this time using proteins extracted from prawn shells and the cocoons of silk worms.
 This groundbreaking plastic is durable and flexible, and won’t instantly break down in water, and it’s won her a place in BHP’s coveted Science and Engineering awards for 2018.

-Angelina has big dreams for this plastic too.
+Angelina has big dreams for taking her new product to market.
 “The dream is to see my plastic all around the world in shops as bags, phone screens, on foods as cling wrap and everywhere you go and see ordinary plastic.” she says.

 Making her plastic out of waste materials was no mistake, either; Angelina was driven to create her plastic from her love of animals and the environment.